Emergency Dentistry Torrance

 Is a chipped tooth a dental emergency?
 Chipped teeth aren’t life-threatening, but you won’t want to completely ignore the situation, even if you aren’t experiencing pain.
 If left untreated for too long, you can end up leaving it vulnerable to further damage or infection.
 For this reason, it’s best to see your dentist for help.

-How you should handle a chipped tooth: Try gathering as many larger pieces of your chipped tooth as possible in case our team can use them for repairs, and bring them with you to the office.
+How you should handle a chipped tooth: Try gathering as many larger pieces of your chipped tooth as possible in case our team can use them for repairs and bring them with you to the office.
 Rinse your mouth with water to wash out any dirt, debris, and bacteria.
 If you notice sharp or jagged edges, try covering them with dental wax or even sugar-free gum to keep your soft oral tissues safe.
 Refrain from chewing anything on that side of your mouth.

 How we treat chipped teeth: Minor chips can typically be fixed with dental bonding.
 If the damage is too large or more visible, however, you might consider a longer-lasting solution like veneers.